 Sergeant Rebecca Taylor

-has been employed with the Urbandale Police Department since July 2002.
+Sergeant Taylor has been employed with the Urbandale Police Department since July 2002.
 She started her law enforcement career in 1999 at the University of Northern Iowa as a Police Officer.

-Sgt.
-Taylor has been on Patrol most of her career, excluding brief stints in Support Services and Records.
+Sergeant Taylor has been on Patrol most of her career, excluding brief stints in Support Services and Records.

 Sergeant Shane Taylor

-graduated in 2000 with a degree in Criminal Justice from DMACC.
+Sergeant Taylor graduated in 2000 with a degree in Criminal Justice from DMACC.
 He started his law enforcement career as a Reserve Police Officer for West Des Moines Police Department in 2000.
 In 2002, he was hired by the Urbandale Police Department.

 During his career, Sergeant Taylor has served on the SWAT/Suburban Emergency Response Team and Bike Patrol.
 Sergeant Taylor is also a former Precision Driving Instructor and Field Training Officer.
 He currently supervises the Reserve Officer Program.

 In 2011, Sergeant Taylor became a K9 handler with his K9 partner, Sabre.
 Sergeant Taylor served as the Vice President of the Dog Assoc. from 2013-to 2014.
 Sergeant Taylor and K9 Sabre received the 2012 Narcotic Case of the Year from the Heart of America Police Dog Association.
 Together, they have seized over 5 million dollars worth of narcotics and US currency since 2011.